getbiddable/biddable-community/README.md

-# Biddable App
+# Biddable Community Edition

 ## Overview

-**Biddable** is an advertising platform for SMBs (Small and Medium Businesses) that allows users to manage advertising campaigns across multiple platforms.
+**Biddable Community Edition** is an open-source advertising platform for SMBs (Small and Medium Businesses) that allows users to manage advertising campaigns across multiple platforms.
 Users can create campaigns, upload creative assets, define target audiences, and assign both to campaigns for comprehensive ad management.

+This is the community-driven version of Biddable, licensed under AGPL-3.0.

 ## Tech Stack